lyonthezhang/337-proj1/README.md

 <br>
 <br>**Sentiment:**
 <br> For sentiment, we used the library TextBlob in order to determine how people were tweeting about the awards show.
 We created linear counters of sentiment from 'ABSOLUTELY HORRENDOUS' to 'ASTRONOMICALLY BEAUTIFULLY WONDERFUL'.
 We returned the most common sentiment and the average positive and negative scores among the tweets.

+#### How to Run
+1. Download and unzip folder.
+2. Run `pip install -r requirements.txt` for Python2 or `pip3 install -r requirements.txt` for Python3.
+3. Run: `python -m spacy download en_core_web_sm` to download spacy library.
+4. Make sure tweet data is in same directory and saved as a json with the name format 'gg' + year.
+5. Run `python3 autograder.py 2013` to get the information about the awards show from year 2013.
+2013 can be replaced with another year to get information from another year.

 #### Python Libraries Imported:
 - from textblob import TextBlob